 Carbon monoxide doesn’t have any natural uses, only industrial applications.
 It mostly serves as a means of manufacturing metals.
 It reacts to specific metals like iron, cobalt, and nickel to form carbonyl compounds, which play a role in manufacturing plastic.
 It also is used in industrial heating and fuel mixtures.
 This means car fuel contains carbon monoxide.
 While carbon monoxide has no color or odor, it can blend in with other burned gases.
 This is why people immediately think of this gas when they see and smell those black smoke clouds from cars.
 Many appliances and products you can find in a supermarket are capable of producing carbon monoxide, like generators and charcoal grills.
 Manufacturing companies will warn people, by law, to use those product outside, and for good reason too.

 Carbon Monoxide is commonly known as “the silent killer” due to it being a harmful gas that you technically can’t see or smell.
 It can severely damage your lungs, blood, and nervous system.
 It displaces oxygen from your blood causing air hunger, a feeling where you can’t take in enough air.
 It's capable of killing you faster than most other gases would.

 Carbon Monoxide Poisoning

 Like carbon dioxide, you want to avoid taking in too much carbon monoxide.
 When too much of this gas is present indoors, carbon monoxide poisoning occurs.
 This is much worse than what excessive carbon dioxide is capable of.
 While the human side effects of excessive carbon dioxide can be alleviated, carbon monoxide poisoning can easily lead to chronic complications, with heavy emphasis on the word chronic.
-Brain damage and heart failure is an especially common side effect, and because these side effects will end up chronic, the damage can stay permanent and get worse overtime, even when you’ve cleared yourself from excessive amounts of CO.
+Brain damage and heart failure is an especially common side effect.
+Because these side effects will end up chronic, the damage can stay permanent and typically will get worse overtime, even when you’ve cleared yourself from excessive amounts of CO.